 • Willingness to learn new skills

 • Have access to reliable transportation (Bellevue College is bus accessible) or have access to reliable internet (while we are virtual)

-• Ability to commit to work 10-15 hours per week for one full academic year (fall, winter, and spring - position begins September 14th 2020 -- you must be able to start remotely on this date!)
+• Ability to commit to work 10-15 hours per week for at least one full academic year (fall, winter, and spring - position begins September 14th 2020 -- you must be able to start remotely on this date!)

 • Prior mentoring experience